 The purpose of this page is to provide information on strategic and operational planning.
 The National Incident Management System is intended to be used by the whole community.
-The intended audience for this page is individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and local, state, tribal, territorial, insular area, and federal governments.
+The intended audience for this page is individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and Federal, state, local, tribal, and territorial governments.

 If you have any questions, please contact the National Integration Center at NPD-Planning@fema.dhs.gov.